nathanmiller9/Bootstrap-Portfolio/README.md

  - https://nathanmiller9.github.io/Bootstrap-Portfolio/

 ## Requirements
-#### Use Bootstrap to make a fully responsive version of the Basic Portfolio that you've already created.
-Do not use media queries.
+#### Fully responsive version of my first Basic Portfolio using Bootstrap without the use of media queries.

 ## Technologies Used
 - HTML